apache/streampipes-website/docs/04_use-datasets.md

 Datasets often sit between several roles.
 One team may own ingestion, another may consume charts, and a third may be responsible for audit or export.
 For that reason, permission management is available directly from the dataset row.

 Open the action menu, click `Manage permissions`, and update access in the dialog.
 This keeps ownership and consumption separate without duplicating the stored data itself.

-## Typical ways teams use datasets

-The simplest workflow starts in `Connect`: a team creates an adapter, enables persistence, opens `Datasets` to confirm the new store appears, checks the recent count, previews one event, and then builds charts on top of the result.

-Another common workflow starts with historical files: open `Datasets`, click `Import CSV`, upload the file, validate parsing and timestamps, finish the upload, confirm the total event count, and then move directly into chart creation.

-A more operational workflow appears later in production: once a high-volume dataset grows steadily, the team adds a retention rule, selects `Save and Delete`, assigns the export provider, and monitors the retention log to make sure old data is archived as intended.

-## Work with datasets deliberately

-The most useful mindset is to treat datasets as governed operational stores, not only as technical byproducts of persistence.
-Check freshness before assuming the source is healthy.
-Preview before building a chart on top of imported or transformed data.
-Append CSV files only when the schema truly matches.
-Use retention once storage growth becomes part of daily operation, and use permissions when the same data must serve several roles with different responsibilities.